Louis-Auguste-Augustin d'Affry: Biography

-Louis-Auguste-Augustin d'Affry was born in Versailles, France to Lieutenant-General François d'Affry (1667-1734) and Marie-Madeleine de Diesbach Steinbrugg, both from Fribourg, Switzerland.
-Members of the d'Affry family had served as mercenaries in French service nearly uninterruptedly since 1538.
-He joined the Swiss Guards as a cadet in 1725, and in 1734 fought at the Battle of Guastalla where his father was killed.
+Louis-Auguste-Augustin d'Affry was born in Versailles, France to Major François d'Affry (1667-1734) and Marie-Madeleine de Diesbach Steinbrugg, both from Fribourg, Switzerland.
+His paternal ancestors had served as mercenaries in French service nearly uninterruptedly since 1538. d'Affry joined the Swiss Guards as a cadet in 1725, and in 1734 fought at the Battle of Guastalla where his father was killed.

-He was promoted to brigadier in 1744, field marshal in 1748 and lieutenant-general in 1758.
+He was promoted to brigadier in 1744, to maréchal de camp in 1748, and to lieutenant-general in 1758.
 In 1767, d'Affry was made colonel of the Swiss Guards.
 He served as Louis XV's representative to the Dutch Republic from 1755 to 1762, and was the unofficial ambassador of the Old Swiss Confederacy to the French court.
 From 1771 until 1792, d'Affry was in charge of all Swiss troops in French service.

-At the start of the French Revolution, d'Affry's failing health prevented him from acting during the Storming of the Bastille on 14 July 1789.
-After Louis XVI's flight to Varennes in June 1791, he was appointed commander of the military division of Paris and Île-de-France and took an oath of allegiance to the National Constituent Assembly.
-Refusing to compromise his troops in counter-revolutionary activity, d'Affry endeavored to maintain the Swiss military presence in France while keeping it neutral from political affairs.
+At the start of the French Revolution, d'Affry's failing health prevented him from involvement when the Swiss Guard was employed during the disturbances preceding the Storming of the Bastille on 14 July 1789.
+After Louis XVI's flight to Varennes in June 1791, he was appointed military governor of Paris and took an oath of allegiance to the National Constituent Assembly.
+Refusing to compromise his troops in counter-revolutionary activity, d'Affry endeavored to maintain the Swiss military presence in France while keeping it neutral in political affairs.